triangledirt/obj/README.md

     intersection(indicator, target) / target

 :target overlap is the degree to which the target set is being indicated by, or targeted by, the indicator set.
+You can use this to construct sets that resist counterinference (by modifying your indicator set to minimize the value of this calculation).

 ### overlap

     intersection(indicator, target) / union(indicator, target)

-overlap is..
+When overlap is close to 0, the overlap between indicator and target is small.
+When overlap is close to 1, the overlap between indicator and target set is large.
+When close to 0, this means not much inference is possible but the quality of inferences will be high.
+When close to 1, this means lots of inference is possible but the quality of inferences will be low.

 ### indicator mismatch

     (indicator - target) / (target - indicator)

-indicator mismatch is..
+:is the degree to which the indicator set is unsuitable for inferring the target set.

 ### target mismatch

     (target - indicator) / (indicator - target)

+:is the degree to which the target set is unsuitable for targeting the indicator set.

 ### indicator impertinence

     (indicator - target) / target

+:the degree to which the indicator set is irrelevant or impertinent to the target set.
+A high number here means that almost all the indicator set is useless inferring the target set.

 ### target impertinence

     (target - indicator) / indicator

+:the degree to which the target set is impertinent to the indicator set.
+A high number here means that almost all the target set is useless targeting the indicator set.

 ### indicator opacity

     (indicator - target) / intersection(indicator, target)

+The greater the indicator opacity, the more opaque the indicator set.
+This means it doesn't reveal capacity for inference.
+The smaller the indicator opacity, the greater the capacity for inference.

 ### target opacity

     (target - indicator) / intersection(indicator, target)

+The greater the target opacity, the more opaque the target set.
+This means it doesn't reveal capacity for targeting.
+The smaller the target opacity, the greater the capacity for targeting.

 ### indicator transparency